magnumjs/mag.js/README.md

 There are 8 life cycle events: willload, willgetprops, didload, willupdate, didupdate, isupdate, onbeforeunload, onunload

-They each get the same 3 parameters, their context is the controller no need to bind to `this`:
+They each get the same 3 parameters, their context is the Object no need to bind to `this`:

 - Element is the original module definition ID element
 - newProps is the active state of the props, since the controller is only called once, the original props parameter contains  the original default values.